nicobao/algorithms/README.md

 ## License

-All content of this repository, including issues, wiki, code and documentation are licensed under [BSD-Patent](LICENSE).
+All content of this repository, including issues, wiki, code and documentation are licensed under [BSD-2-Clause Plus Patent](LICENSE).